omprakash24d/Promptastic/README.md

     *   Clean, minimal, and responsive interface.
     *   Collapsible side panels for Scripts and Settings.
     *   Light, Dark, and High-Contrast themes.
-    *   Touchscreen and keyboard friendly.
+    *   Touchscreen and keyboard friendly (extensive keyboard shortcuts available).
-    *   Help panel with usage instructions.
+    *   Help panel with usage instructions and a dedicated Keyboard Shortcuts page.
 *   **Mirror Mode**: Flip text horizontally for use with physical teleprompter mirrors.
 *   **🎤 AI Scroll Sync (Experimental)**:
     *   AI listens to the speaker and attempts to sync scroll speed (currently uses placeholder speech analysis).